Satyam/react-simple-idle-monitor/README.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-`IdleMonitor` is a context provider but it also creates a single `<div>` element to which it attaches several UI event listeners, to detect user interaction, and also, if [classNames](#class-names) are provided, it will set the className according to the state.
+`IdleMonitor` is a context provider but it also creates a single `<div>` element to which it attaches several UI event listeners, to detect user interaction, and also, if [classNames](#class-names) are provided, it will set its className according to the state.

 `IdleMonitor` can be placed anywhere in the tree but then the UI activity detection will
 be limited to the enclosed screen area.
-There can also be several `IdleMonitor` components enclosing various areas, which will respond independently of one another.
+There can also be several `IdleMonitor` components enclosing various separate areas, which will respond independently of one another.
 In such a case, each branch enclosed in each `IdleMonitor` follows the normal scoping rules for Context Providers.

 ### Class names